Éva Székely: Biography

-At the end of World War II she met her husband, Dezső Gyarmati, from whom she was later divorced and who in 2013 predeceased her, who was a three-time Olympic water polo champion (1952, 1956, and 1964) in water polo.
-Her daughter, Andrea Gyarmati, born in 1954, was a backstroke and butterfly swimmer who won two medals at the 1972 Summer Olympics in Munich.
-After the Hungarian Revolution of 1956 the family defected to the US but they did not stay, returning to Hungary to care for Székely's parents.
+At the end of World War II she met her husband, Dezső Gyarmati, a three-time Olympic water polo champion (1952, 1956, and 1964) in water polo; they later divorced and he predeceased her in 2013.
+Their daughter Andrea Gyarmati, born in 1954, was a backstroke and butterfly swimmer who won two medals at the 1972 Summer Olympics in Munich.
+After the Hungarian Revolution of 1956 the family defected to the United States but they did not stay, returning to care for Székely's parents – from then on the Hungarian authorities did not allow them to leave the country in each other's company.

-She won three gold medals at the 1947 World University Games.
-She won five gold medals at the 1951 World University Championship.
+Székely won three gold medals at the 1947 World University Games followed by five gold medals at the 1951 World University Championship.
 She won the gold medal in the 200-meter breaststroke (setting a new Olympic record) at the 1952 Summer Olympics in Helsinki, and the silver medal at the 1956 Summer Olympics.
 She also set six world records, and won 44 national titles.
 She held the first world record in the 400 m individual medley, in 1953.

 After retiring from competitions Székely worked as a pharmacist and swimming coach, training her daughter among others.

 In 1976 she was inducted into the International Swimming Hall of Fame.
-She was named as one of Hungary’s Athletes of the Nation in 2004, and received the Prima Primissima award in 2011.
+She was named as one of Hungary's Athletes of the Nation in 2004, and received the Prima Primissima award in 2011.
 She was also inducted into the International Jewish Sports Hall of Fame.

 Death

-Székely died on 29 February 2020 at Budapest at the age of 92.
+Székely died on 29 February 2020 at Budapest, at the age of 92.